-This guide explains how to launch a website powered by Craft CMS with a proper development environment and workflow behind it.
-You’ll set up a local development environment, put Craft theme and config files under version control with Git, create and configure a new DigitalOcean droplet, install Craft on it, and then deploy your theme and configs to a live website with DeployBot.
+This DeployBot deployment guide explains how to launch a website powered by Craft CMS with a proper development environment and workflow behind it.
+You’ll set up a local development environment, put Craft theme and config files under version control with Git, create and configure a new DigitalOcean droplet, install Craft on it, and then deploy your theme and configs to a live website with DeployBot code deployment software.

-First things first — you need to set up a local development environment.
+First things first — before deploying code, you'll need to set up a local development environment.
 That’s where you will work on the website and preview changes before deploying them for the rest of the world to see.
 There are a few excellent guides on setting up a Craft development environment, so I won't cover this part:

 - The Absolute Beginners Guide to Setting Up Craft on Mac